-In June 2016, Cartagena, Colombia will be the home of the first Unreasonable Business Model Validation Lab.
+In June 2016, Cartagena, Colombia was the home of the first Unreasonable Business Model Validation Lab.
 A 5-day accelerator for early/idea-stage entrepreneurs that are tackling social and environmental problems.
 It is designed to help these entrepreneurs rapidly identify and validate the foundational assumptions of their business.

-Colombia receives 2016 with full force, urging us to prepare for some of its most difficult challenges to date, farmed within the context of peacebuilding and peacekeeping and foward-facing the goal of achieving long term stability.
+Colombia closed 2016 with the approval of a peace agreement, urging us to prepare for some of its most difficult challenges to date, framed within the context of peacebuilding and peacekeeping and foward-facing the goal of achieving long term stability.

-Here is where the mind and power of the social entrepreneur prosper, within unprecedented scenarios that calls for creative solutions so that no one is limited by their circumstances.
-Promoting action so that the definitive eradication of poverty is not seen as wishful thinking and synchronizing our economic future with the protection – without excuses – of our environment
+Here is where the mind and power of the social entrepreneur prosper, within unprecedented scenarios that call for creative solutions so that no one is limited by their circumstances.

 Here is exactly where we need to be, helping these ideas grow and become global examples of innovation.